 Semi-long story short, the group’s work resulted in the formation of IndyHub, founded in June 2005, as a free-standing nonprofit that includes a staff, board of directors and an army of connected individuals that pull it all together.

 In 2013 the IndyHub Foundation was established as a supporting organization for the Arts Council of Indianapolis, Central Indiana Corporate Partnership, City of Indianapolis, Indy Chamber and Visit Indy.
 IndyHub’s work in talent attraction and engagement closely aligns with the efforts of these groups.

-With nearly a decade of hard work under our belts, our community of young professionals is now thousands strong.
+With over a decade of hard work under our belts, our community of young professionals is now thousands strong.
 We’re connected to one another and to our city.
 And because our community values and celebrates this engagement, IndyHub has succeeded by providing a platform for young professionals across Indianapolis.